hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 Would they read it if they didn't have to pass a quiz?
 If not, you have shrubs, and shrubs kill interest.
 No one wants to spend hours looking at shrubs.
-If you force them to, you're wasting their time.
+If you force them to, you're wasting their time and teaching them to avoid hiking.

-The shrub test is a pretty low bar.
+The shrub test is a great start --- and one that very few maths classes pass --- but it's still a low bar.
 All we ask is that *somebody* might conceivably read it for fun.
 And this leads to a different failure mode: when questions only appeal to a minority of students.